 Shortcuts provide powerful task automation capabilities across iOS, iPadOS & macOS devices and they are fully supported by Playlisty.
 If you’d like to be able to:

 - Tap an icon to automatically import & start playing a YouTube chart

-- Schedule a daily task to synchronise your Spotify Release Radar with Apple Music
+- Schedule a daily task to synchronise your favourite Spotify playlist with Apple Music

 …then Shortcuts are for you.
 This section is a technical guide for those with an understanding of the basics of Shortcuts and who want to get the most out of Playlisty.
 If you’d like to learn about Shortcut basics then we suggest looking elsewhere before continuing here.